mehmetpekmezci/gtu-rir/README.md

 ## 2. DATA <a name="02"></a>

+This dataset contains 15.202 RIRs, from 11 different rooms of the GTU Department of Computer Engineering .

    1. Download : [DATA][DATA] (5GB)
-   2. Data Properties
-   2. This data consists of nearly 15.000 RIRs, from 11 different rooms of the GTU Computer Engineering Building.
-   3. You may find python file to read this pickle file in 04.data_statistics directory.
+   2. You may find python file to read this pickle file in [read_data.py][02.data/data_reader/read_data.py]
+   3. [Data properties][02.data/data_properties/README.md]

 <br>
 <br>